Last updated: July 2021

 • with water for injection for slow IV injection (3 minutes) or infusion (30 minutes) in 0.9% sodium chloride or 5% glucose

 Child 1 month and over: 50 to 100 mg/kg once daily (max.
 2 g daily and 4 g daily for typhoid fever and meningitis)

 Adult: 1 to 2 g once daily (up to 2 g once daily or 2 times daily for typhoid fever and meningitis)

 Duration varies according to indication and clinical response.

 Child under 45 kg: 125 mg IM single dose

-Child 45 kg and over and adult: 250 mg IM single dose
+Child 45 kg and over and adult: 500 mg IM single dose (250 mg IM single dose for chancroid)

 – Gonococcal conjunctivitis